 If you could add more years to your dog’s life, you’d make it happen…right?
-That’s the reason I started cooking for my dogs nearly 10 years ago.
-It’s also how I found Balance IT® recipes, a website associated with a veterinary medical school that helps me create healthy homemade pet food.
+That’s the reason I started cooking for my dogs 10 years ago.
+It’s also how I found Balance.it recipes, a website that creates healthy homemade menus for dogs and cats.

 Note: I am not affiliated with Balance IT.
 It’s a resource I like and it’s my pleasure to share it readers.

-The experts behind Balance IT
+The experts behind Balance.it

 The website was founded by Dr. Sean Delaney, former Executive Chair of the American College of Veterinary Nutrition.
-It’s associated with the University of California, Davis and managed by board-certified veterinary nutritionists.
+It’s associated with the University of California, Davis, and managed by board-certified veterinary nutritionists.
 You can even make an appointment to talk with a nutritionist about your pet’s specific needs.

-Balance IT relies heavily on professionals sharing information for another reason too.
+Balance.it relies heavily on professionals sharing information for another reason too.
 There are relatively few board-certified veterinary nutritionists in the U.S. Less than 100 vets have entered the field.

-So, every recipe you use from the website and share, is another opportunity to educate a pet family.
+So, every recipe you use from the website and share is another opportunity to educate a pet family.

 How the website works

 My recipe was a little too high in protein, so I clicked back to the ingredients page and deleted one of them.
 The change gave my recipe a passing grade.
-Over the years, I’ve learned to work with the Auto Balancer until I get the perfect menu.
+Over the years, I’ve learned to work with their Auto Balancer until I get the perfect menu.

 Corn oil is the richest source of linoleic acid that is readily available in North America, so it is widely used in our recipes along with canola oil to minimize the amount of extra fat that has to be added to recipes.
 Walnut oil can be used as an alternative.